richa2762000/NetflixGPT/README.md

   beacuse react does extra rendering of your components to check for some inconsistency between your calls.
 - now we will dispatch our movies into store.
 - After that we will create customHook for the browser.
+- create movieSlice
+- Update Store with movies Data , planning for MainContainer & secondary container.
+- Fetch data for trailer video.
+- update store with trailer video data.
+- embedded the youtube video and make it autoplay and mute.

 # Features